-Speech Pathologists are able to identify the issue and plan a specialised program of intervention.
-Currently, we have one Speech Pathologist who works with identified children at school, during school times.
-The Speech Pathologist also sees children out of school hours.
-It is important to note that both Occupational Therapists and Speech Pathologists are specialist practitioners and are not part of the Diocesan Catholic School system.
-The Speech Pathologist, Rebecca Clarke who works with some of our students at St Kieran's is a private practitioner who works under her own business registration and is able to use the school premises in certain circumstances.
+Speech Therapists are able to identify the issue and plan a specialised program of intervention.

+Currently, we have one Speech Therapist who works with identified children at school, during school times.
+The Speech Therapist also sees children out of school hours.
+It is important to note that both Occupational Therapists and Speech Therapists are specialist practitioners and are not part of the Diocesan Catholic School system.
+The Speech Therapist, Rebecca Clarke who works with some of our students at St Kieran's is a private practitioner who works under her own business registration and is able to use the school premises in certain circumstances.
 It is neither an expectation nor custom and practice that children automatically receive Speech Therapy during school hours.
-This is because the child would then miss out on valuable class time.
+This is because obviously in order to do this the child would miss out on valuable class time.
 As there are some exceptional cases (and only very limited places) there is a process around identifying and prioritising who receives Speech Therapy at school.